rkingett/myblog/content/writing/nonfiction/the-colonization-of-confidence.md

 "Oh, go power down somewhere.
 This isn't adaptation," I say, gripping the edge of the table until my knuckles ache.
 "It's lobotomy."

 Nobody agrees with me, though.
-I am outcast in a gaggle of readers and writers that seem to prefer LLM writing to the jagged edges.
+I am an outcast in a gaggle of readers and writers that seem to prefer LLM writing to the jagged edges.

 "And this is why," Chad practically yells, "why you don't listen to Luddites!
 Work smarter, not harder," Chad beams.
-The smile in his voice is audible, a stretching of wet skin.
+The smile in his voice is audible, a smile I want to deck.
 "That's the future.
 Why churn butter when you can buy margarine, right?"

 I sit there, gripping my cane until my knuckles pop, feeling the beginning of a horror story that has nothing to do with ghosts and everything to do with the slow, methodical erasure of a human soul.